stuartellis/k8s-experiments/tf/contexts/all/README.md

 SPDX-License-Identifier: MIT
 -->

-# Variables for All Contexts
+# TF Shared Configuration for All Contexts